Sarmentor/DynComm-R-package/R-CRAN/README.md

 - Edges that are not removed and calculations with differences in values: This is related to the way floating point numbers are subtracted in hardware and how numbers are represented in binary.
 When a number, like one third, that can not be completely represented in binary at a given number of bits (say 64 bit), is subtracted to another number, the result may deviate slightly from expected.
 When trying to hit exactly zero, like when removing edges, they may not be removed but linger with a very small value like 0.33X10^-17.
 The same happens when calculating weight aggregates, like the total weight of the graph, which influence the value of quality.
 These errors accumulate over time.
 A workaround is to snapshot the current graph and feed it to a new DynComm object.
 This is not being fixed in this version since it requires reimplementation of the graph object.

+## Project directory structure

+The following are the most important files/directories to be aware in the root of the package source code directory:

+- **inst** contains a file named "REFERENCES.bib" that contains entries to referenced work.

+- **man** contains the automatically generated help for DynComm available through the R help system.

+- **R** is the source directory for R scripts.

+- **src** is the source directory for other languages like C++ and Python.

+- **tests** will contain, in the future, some automated tests to be performed when the package is built.

+- **LICENSE** file describes the license agreement under which this project is shared.

 ## Software

 To be able to use this package, the following software must be installed in your system, in the order presented.
 Search the web for more details on how to install and configure the software on your operating system, if required.